Manakambahiny Ouest

 Manakambahiny Ouest or Manakambahiny Andrefana is a rural municipality in Madagascar.
 It belongs to the district of Ambatondrazaka, which is a part of Alaotra-Mangoro Region.
 The population of the commune was estimated to be approximately 22,000 in 2001 commune census.

 Primary and junior level secondary education are available in town.
+Als the state university of Aloatra-Mangoro, the Université de Manakambahiny is situated in this town.
 The majority 90% of the population of the commune are farmers, while an additional 7% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are manioc and maize.
 Industry and services provide both employment for 1% of the population.
 Additionally fishing employs 1% of the population.

 Infrastructures

 The National road 44 (Moramanga - Ambatondrazaka).

 Manakambahiny Andrefana also has a railway station on the Moramanga - Alaotra Lake line.

 Geography

-Manakambahiny Andrefana is situated at 18 km south of Ambatondrazaka on the National road 44.14 fonkontany (villages) are part of this municipality.
+Manakambahiny Andrefana is situated at 18 km south of Ambatondrazaka on the National road 44.14 fokontany (villages) are part of this municipality.